 Can I see polar bears, beluga whales, birds and the northern lights all in one trip?

 Churchill has distinct seasons.
-For example bear season generally runs October and November of each year while whale season tends to take place late June to August.
-While by odd chance it is possible to see bears, belugas, birds and northern lights all in one trip one should not count on it.
+For example bear season generally runs July to November of each year while whale season tends to take place late June to August.
+While it is possible to see bears, belugas, birds and northern lights all in one trip one should not count on it.

 How many polar bears are there in the area?